 Converging Antitrust Policies?

 Multinational corporations are particularly interested in the convergence of global antitrust policies.
-"Every time I talk with executives doing business around the world, consistency of antitrust enforcement is their top concern for me," said Christine A. Varney, assistant attorney general for antitrust, at a CFR meeting in 2009.
+"Every time I talk with executives doing business around the world, consistency of antitrust enforcement is their top concern for me," said Christine A. Varney, assistant attorney general for the antitrust division, at a CFR meeting in 2009.
 "A single antitrust enforcer can affect businesses and consumers worldwide.
 A lack of unity creates significant difficulties for firms developing business strategies in a global economy."